Croft on Tees and Lewis Carroll

 The bridge has long since disappeared with some of its foundation stones used in the construction of buildings at Middleton St George.
 The Roman road from Middleton St George passes through the village of Sadberge a few miles to the north.
 This was a place of some importance in Viking times.

-Wappentakes were found in those parts of England settled by the Danes and continued to be important administrative centres in medieval times.
-There were neighbouring Wappentakes to Sadberge at Northallerton in Yorkshire and at Langbaurgh in Cleveland.
-The word wappentake literally means ‘Weapon Taking’ and refers to the way in which land was held in return for military service to a chief.
+Wapentakes were found in those parts of England settled by the Danes and continued to be important administrative centres in medieval times.
+There were neighbouring Wapentakes to Sadberge at Northallerton in Yorkshire and at Langbaurgh in Cleveland.
+The word wapentake literally means ‘Weapon Taking’ and refers to the way in which land was held in return for military service to a chief.

 Sadberge is a name of Viking origin deriving from ‘Setberg’, meaning ‘flat topped hill’, – an accurate description of the location of the village from where good views of the surrounding countryside can be obtained.
 The place name Setberg from which Sadberge derives also occurs in Norway and in Viking settled Iceland.
 Closer to home in Norse settled Cumbria we may find the village of Sedbergh near Kendal which has the same meaning.

 Rather like many areas of the so-called Tees Valley today, Sadberge had a rather confused sense of identity.
 Culturally it was an overspill from the Viking colonisation of Yorkshire where the Viking hogback stones and Viking place-names are so numerous.
 The major Viking cult centre of Roseberry Topping in Yorkshire is not far away but that was in a different wapentake.
 Sadberge’s cult centre was very probably the peninsula of Sockburn just over two miles directly to the south along the old Roman road.